 Place the mixture into a 9x13-inch baking pan and press it firmly on the bottom of the pan to create a smooth surface.

 Bake for about 15 minutes.

 While the crust is partially baking, make the filling.

-This is an easy process, as you just have to mix the condensed milk, egg, vanilla together and add the Butterscotch morsels, the English Toffee Bits and the pecans.
+This is an easy process, as you just have to mix the condensed milk, egg, and vanilla and add the English Toffee Bits and the pecans.

-When the crust is baked, spread the filling over it and return the pan in the oven for another 25 minutes.
+When the crust is baked, spread the filling over and return the pan to the oven for another 25 minutes.

 Cool the pan completely before you cut the bars.
 You should have about 36 bars.